aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/docs/CFCT-DEPLOYMENT-INSTRUCTIONS.md

 ---

-CfCT is a deployment mechanism that for SRA solutions within Control Tower enabled AWS environments.
+CfCT is a deployment mechanism for SRA solutions within Control Tower enabled AWS environments.
-The requisite [SRA solution configuration files](https://github.com/boueya/aws-security-reference-architecture-examples/tree/main/aws_sra_examples/solutions) are stored in either CodeCommit or S3 and programmatically configured in AWS with a CodePipeline.
+The requisite [SRA solution configuration files](https://github.com/aws-samples/aws-security-reference-architecture-examples/tree/main/aws_sra_examples/solutions) are stored in either CodeCommit (deprecated service) or S3 and programmatically configured in AWS with a CodePipeline.
 Whether you're using the sra-easy-setup deployment method or deploying SRA controls ADHOC, the CfCT deployment mechanism makes managing and customizing SRA solutions easier.

 ## Table of Contents<!-- omit in toc -->